Abdominoplasty (Tummy Tuck)

 The midsection is an area of the body that we like to feel good about.
 Sagging skin, excess fatty tissue, and stretch marks are the hallmarks of pregnancy and significant weight loss that stand in the way of optimal confidence.
 These are concerns that tend to be particularly difficult to overcome with diet and exercise.
 In fact, the severe stretching of the abdominal muscles may create a situation in which weight loss only exacerbates the loose appearance of the stomach.
 Abdominoplasty, or tummy tuck surgery, is a popular method of refining the midsection.

-A tummy tuck, or abdominoplasty, is a popular procedure for patients who have lost weight, but the excess skin remains.
+An abdominoplasty, or tummy tuck, is a popular procedure for patients who have lost weight, but the excess skin remains.
 With this procedure, our Rochester Plastic Surgeons remove excess skin and deposits of fat.
 In some cases, our plastic surgeons may tighten the muscle in your abdominal area, slimming your waistline and greatly reducing the appearance of a protruding abdomen.

 Women who have abdominal muscles and skin that are loose due to pregnancy can benefit greatly from the procedure.
 Men can also undergo this procedure after significant weight loss leaving them with loose skin.
 Tummy tuck surgery can help you get rid of a protruding belly, even one that won’t go away with diet and exercise.